 - Step 1 Back up the Content Server.
 See "Backing Up the Content Server" section on page 7-1 for more information about backup. - Step 2 Add the Content Server to the same domain as the NAS.
-If you add the Content Server to an existing domain, you need to define a separate security policy for the Content Server; otherwise, the existing security policies might prevent the server from functioning correctly.
-Contact your authorized Cisco reseller for details of the recommended security policy settings. - Step 3 Choose or create an account in the domain that IIS (the Microsoft Internet Information Server) on the Content Server will use to access the share on the NAS.
+If you add the Content Server to an existing domain, you need to define a separate security policy for the Content Server; otherwise, the existing security policies might prevent the server from functioning correctly. - Step 3 Choose or create an account in the domain that IIS (the Microsoft Internet Information Server) on the Content Server will use to access the share on the NAS device.
 This domain account needs to have both administrative rights on the Content Server and permissions over the NAS share.